JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 Note that `df.col` works like `df[!, col]` when getting column from an `AbstractDataFrame` or broadcasting into `df.col`, but it works like `df[:, col]` when used in setting column context.
-This behavior was chosen as this kind of behavior is typically expected as a reasonable default.
+This behavior was chosen as it is typically what is expected.

 ## `getindex` and `view`